PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 So I do think Rust is going to revolutionize native GUI one day, and I'd like to think Masonry will be a step towards that.

 In the meantime, I've [marked issues](https://github.com/PoignardAzur/masonry-rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) where I expect a single contributor could make a difference in their free time.
-I'm really hoping that people take interest in the project, and that it picks up more speed than it would as a one-man side-project.
+I'm really hoping that people take interest in the project and that it picks up more speed than it would as a one-man side-project.

 Even if you're not sure how to contribute, if you're feeling enthusiastic about the vision I've shared, please come to the [Xilem zulip](https://xi.zulipchat.com/#narrow/stream/317477-masonry) to talk to people and exchange ideas.

 Any contribution will be appreciated!
 I can't stress this enough: at Masonry's current scale, **even a single person popping by to say that they like the project is a huge win**.
-Issues, pull requests and suggestions help even more, though I can't promise I'll process them quickly (especially since, as I've said, I'm taking a month-long break right now).
+Issues, pull requests and suggestions help even more.

 Thank you for reading this far, and ~~happy holidays~~ have a good month of February!